 Laurence D. Fink

-College: University of Southern California and Pepperdine University
+- College: University of Southern California and Pepperdine University

-College: California (Pa.)
-University
+- College: California University of Pennsylvania

 In 2017, Money magazine crowned Charter Communications CEO Thomas Rutledge as the highest-paid boss in business.
 The $98.5 million he commanded in the previous year was more than double the salary of the next-highest-paid CEO.
-Before he was a member of the Broadcasting and Cable Hall of Fame, however, he studied economics as an undergraduate at California (Pa.)
-University and graduated in 1977.
-His net worth is unknown.
+However, his pay has plummeted dramatically since then — in 2017, he earned about $7.8 million, and in 2018, he earned about $8.2 million, which is still pretty good money by most standards.

 Brian L. Roberts